ChenxiJ/Eight-Puzzle-Game/README.md

 # Eight_Puzzle_Game

-8-puzzle game.
-Given a
+An 8 puzzle is a simple game consisting of a 3 x 3 grid, where one cell is empty.
+The object is to move to cells around into different positions and having the numbers displayed in the ordered state.

 ## Getting Started

-Install Visual Stuoio and OpenGL for visualisation (https://learnopengl.com/).
+Install Visual Studio and OpenGL for visualisation of the solving process of each state (https://learnopengl.com/).